Izengard/GwentProject/README.md

 </div>

 ## Executing the game
-To Play the game download Gwent Game.rar file and extract its content .Then play the Gwnet Game.exe file inside
+To Play the game download Gwent Game.rar file and extract its content, then play the GwentGame.exe file inside

-## User Manual:
-For a more detailed description of the game refer to the user manual at : [link]

 ## Software Details:
 * The game was developed with Unity 2022 which inherently uses C# as programming language